psas/procedure-book/02-LaunchTowerComputer.markdown

 * Validate network config tables.
 * More details on LTC software start-up.
 * Update "LTC Login" for use with tmux.
-* Label bottom bulkhead diagram with "opening A".
-* In "Data Connections", step #2: Is this connector still used?
-The wires appear to be disconnected internally.

 # Launch Day Procedures